darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/2-Rekognition/README.md

 ```
 ![](images/searchfacebyimage.png)

+### Delete Face from Rekognition Collection

-7. To delete a face from your collection, use the face-id that you get from list-faces command.
+1. To delete a face from your collection, use the face-id that you get from list-faces command.
 ```
 aws rekognition delete-faces --collection-id "dl-faces" --face-ids "FACE-ID-To-DELETE, GET FaceID FROM list-faces"
 ```